mathworks/MATLAB-Simulink-Challenge-Project-Hub/README.md

 If you are industry or faculty and interested in further information, to provide feedback, or to nominate a new project, contact us <strong>[here](https://www.mathworks.com/academia/student-challenge/mathworks-excellence-in-innovation-contact-us.html)</strong>.

+**_NEW_  Sustainability and Renewable Energy Challenge!**

+_We are excited to announce the MathWorks Sustainability and Renewable Energy Challenge!
+We invite you to submit innovative solutions to environmental challenges related to sustainability and renewable energy.
+By participating, you have the opportunity to **win up to $1000**.
+To learn more about the challenge and how to participate, please visit this **[page](https://www.mathworks.com/academia/student-challenge/sustainability-and-renewable-energy-challenge-2023.html)**_

 ## Projects by technology trends
 - [5G](https://github.com/mathworks/MathWorks-Excellence-in-Innovation/blob/main/megatrends/5G.md)
 - [Artificial Intelligence](https://github.com/mathworks/MathWorks-Excellence-in-Innovation/blob/main/megatrends/Artificial%20Intelligence.md)